 No devices other than laptops allowed during the school day.
 Laptops allowed for educational purposes.
-There is some flexibility for girls who have been involved with clubs at school, day girls needing to arrange pick ups, international girls and exceptional family circumstances 17:30 - 21:00 Monday-Friday mobile phone access.
+There is some flexibility for girls who have been involved with clubs at school, day girls needing to arrange pick ups, international girls and exceptional family circumstances.

+17:00 - 21:00 Monday-Friday mobile phone access with flexibility on weekends.